Freighter Wave Surfing Locations on Puget Sound

 Where do Freighter Waves Break?

 Get my Puget Sound Surfing Guide for maps and details of where to find Salish Sea surf.
+The guide will save you a lot of time looking for waves.

 On your own, finding where waves break in inland waterways depends on finding beaches which resemble surf breaks on the coast – point breaks, beach breaks, etc. Look for beaches which have sandy beaches which extend out at low tide or that are shallow for long distances.